When Is Linear Search Faster Than Binary Search?

 Instructions per cycle on different array sizes on an AMD Zen 5 CPU.

 So the question is, why does linear search achieve so much higher IPC than binary search?
 The answer is branch prediction.
 In order to give themselves work to do (rather than stalling the pipeline on every branch), modern CPUs execute instructions speculatively.
-In particular, they attempt to predict whether or not a particular branch will be taken (on x86 CPUs, branch instructions are the various jump instructions).
+In particular, they attempt to predict whether or not a particular branch will be taken.
 In a linear search, the branch is always false until the very last iteration, when it becomes true.
 Therefore, the CPU can easily predict the branch in linear search.
 In binary search, assuming search keys are randomly selected, the branch is always taken with probability 1/2 and the CPU therefore cannot predict at all whether the branch will be taken.

 We can measure this behavior very precisely.
 Using PMU events we can count branch mispredictions.
 In linear search there is always exactly 1 misprediction.
 In binary search, there are about 12log2n\frac{1}{2}\log_2n mispredictions.
 That's because binary search takes log2(n)\log_2(n) iterations to find the search key, and each branch is mispredicted with probability 1/2.
 The chart below illustrates this.